-While your skills may determine whether you’re technically able to perform a job, your personality and preferences play an equally important part in whether you’ll be successful at a company.
+While your skills may determine whether you’re technically able to perform a job, your work style, personality, and preferences play an equally important part in whether you’ll be successful at a company.
 You might be the most talented person in your industry, but if you don’t mesh well with your coworkers, you won’t last long at an organization.

-To help determine whether a candidate is a good fit for a job beyond their technical skills, interviewers often ask about work style.
+Interviewers often ask about work style to help determine whether a candidate is a good fit for a job beyond their technical skills.
 We’ll break down what they’re looking for and share the steps to follow to answer this open-ended interview question.

-An interviewer wants to understand what it looks like to work with you on a day-to-day basis.
+An interviewer wants to understand what it looks like to work with you daily.
 Are you speedy and efficient, or measured and methodical?
 Do you prefer to do most of your work independently or as part of a team?

-These factors and more will determine whether you’re a good match for the norms of a workplace, which is a big factor in your longevity there.
+These factors and more will determine whether you’re a good match for workplace norms, which is a big factor in your longevity there.
 For example, if you prefer to make your own decisions but the company has a system with many levels of approvals, you might quickly become frustrated with the job and start looking for something that offers you more autonomy.

-Retaining new hires is an important goal for organizations, so hiring managers do their best to pick candidates who are the right fit for the environment from the start.
+Retaining new hires is an important goal for organizations, so hiring managers do their best to pick candidates who fit the environment from the start.

-There are many different aspects of a candidate’s work style that can be useful information to a hiring manager.
+Many aspects of a candidate’s work style can be useful information to a hiring manager.
 Here are a few of them:

 - Communication.
 Are you a frequent communicator, or do you share information on a need-to-know basis?
 Do you communicate best via email, phone or in person?